davrot/pytutorial/python_basics/namespaces/README.md

 Shortened quotes from  [https://docs.python.org/3/tutorial/classes.html](https://docs.python.org/3/tutorial/classes.html)

 > **Namespaces** are created at different moments and have different lifetimes.
 The namespace containing the built-in names is created when the Python interpreter starts up, and is never deleted.
-The global namespace for a module is created when the module definition is read in; normally, module namespaces also last until the interpreter quits.​
+The global namespace for a module is created when the module definition is read in; normally, module namespaces also last until the interpreter quits.
 >
-​> The **local namespace** for a function is created when the function is called, and deleted when the function returns or raises an exception that is not handled within the function.​
+> The **local namespace** for a function is created when the function is called, and deleted when the function returns or raises an exception that is not handled within the function.
 >
-​> A **scope** is a textual region of a Python program where a namespace is directly accessible.​
+> A **scope** is a textual region of a Python program where a namespace is directly accessible.
 >
-​> Although scopes are determined statically, they are used dynamically.
+> Although scopes are determined statically, they are used dynamically.
 At any time during execution, there are 3 or 4 nested scopes whose namespaces are directly accessible:​
-> * the innermost scope, which is searched first, contains the local names​
+> * the innermost scope, which is searched first, contains the local names
-> * the scopes of any enclosing functions, which are searched starting with the nearest enclosing scope, contains non-local, but also non-global names​
+> * the scopes of any enclosing functions, which are searched starting with the nearest enclosing scope, contains non-local, but also non-global names
-> * the next-to-last scope contains the current module’s global names​
+> * the next-to-last scope contains the current module’s global names
-> * the outermost scope (searched last) is the namespace containing built-in names​
+> * the outermost scope (searched last) is the namespace containing built-in names

 ## [The global statement](https://docs.python.org/3/reference/simple_stmts.html#the-global-statement)